fortitudo-tech/fortitudo.tech/docs/source/index.rst

 If you like this package, we invite you to show your support by giving it a GitHub star.
-The greater the number of stars it receives, the more time and energy we'll invest in enhancing its functionality, providing additional examples, and refining the code.
+The greater the number of stars it receives, the more time and energy we will invest in enhancing its functionality and providing additional examples.

 Fortitudo Technologies offers novel investment software as well as quantitative and digitalization consultancy to the investment management industry.
 For more